Qutb ud-Din Aibak: Death and legacy

 Aram Shah ruled for no more than eight months, during which various provincial governors started asserting independence.
 Some Turkic officers then invited Aibak's former slave Iltutmish, a distinguished general, to take over the kingdom.
 Aibak had purchased Iltutmish sometime after the conquest of Anhilwara in 1197.
 According to Minhaj, Aibak looked upon Iltutmish as the next ruler: he used to call Iltutmish his son and had granted him the iqta' of Badaun.
 Consequently, the nobles appointed Iltutmish as Aram Shah's successor and married Aibak's daughter to him.
 Aram Shah challenged Iltutmish's claim to the throne but was decisively defeated and killed after a military conflict.
 Iltutmish subjugated the rebel governors and transformed the loosely-held Ghurid territories of India into the powerful Delhi Sultanate.

 Iltutmish was succeeded by his family members, and then by his slave Ghiyas ud din Balban.
 This line of kings is called Mamluk or Slave dynasty; however, this term is a misnomer.
 Only Aibak, Iltutmish, and Balban were slaves, and seem to have been manumitted before their ascension to the throne.
 The other rulers in this line were not slaves at any point in their life.

 Today his tomb is located in Anarkali, Lahore.
 The tomb was built, in its present form, during the 1970s by the Department of Archaeology and Museums (Pakistan) which tried to emulate the Sultanate-era architecture.
 Before the modern construction, the Sultan's grave existed in a simple form and was enclosed by residential houses.
 Historians dispute whether a proper tomb ever existed over it (some historians claim that a marble dome did stand over it but was destroyed by the Sikhs).

 Personal life

 Some manuscripts of Minhaj's Tabaqat-i Nasiri append the words bin Aibak ("son of Aibak") to the name of Aibak's successor of Aram Shah.
 However, this may have been an erroneous addition made by a careless scribe, as Alauddin Ata Malik-i-Juwayni's Tarikh-i-Jahan-Gusha chronicle explicitly mentions that Aibak had no son.
+Contrarily, the 14th century historian Abdul Malik Isami stated Aaram Shah as Aibak's real son.

 Minhaj refers to the three daughters of Aibak.
 The first one was married to Nasir ad-Din Qabacha, the Ghurid governor of Multan.
 After her death, the second daughter was married to Qabacha as well.
 The third one was married to Aibak's slave Iltutmish, who succeeded Aram Shah on the throne of Delhi.